 What is adobong manok made of?

-Adobong manok is often made with chicken but sometimes features other proteins like squid or pork, depending on who’s preparing the meal.
-The meat marinates in ingredients like vinegar and soy sauce before braising in the marinade, allowing it to absorb the flavors and become tender.
-Temper the dish by including additional ingredients like brown sugar, peppercorns, and bay leaves to round out the flavor.
+Make the famous dish with chicken, or try prawns, squid, or pork.
+The meat marinates in vinegar and soy sauce before braising in the marinade.
+Balance the flavors by including brown sugar, peppercorns, and bay leaves to round out the flavor.

 What makes Adobo taste good?

-1. Balance of flavors: The balance of the sweet, salty, sour, and savory flavors in the Chicken Adobo sets the dish apart.
-The vinegar provides tanginess to complement the rich elements and intensifies the sweetness of others.
-And because the Adobo includes salty and savory components like soy sauce, garlic (lots of it), and chicken, we season it with sugar to enhance the natural sweetness.
+Balance of flavors: The balance of the sweet, salty, sour, and savory flavors in the chicken adobo sets the dish apart.
+Vinegar provides tanginess to complement the rich elements and intensifies the sweetness of others.
+And because the dish includes salty and savory ingredients like soy sauce, garlic (lots of it), and chicken, we flavor it with sugar to create balance.

 What is adobong manok in english?